 Conflicts of Interest Should Be Acknowledged and Managed.
 The FAQs address management of conflicts of interest with healthcare professionals, including leadership with medical societies and the calculation of royalties based on the healthcare professional’s use or order of the company’s product.

 Generally, the updated code of ethics includes much-needed clarification that will provide medical technology manufacturers with clarity around parameters by which they may enter into arrangements with HCPs.
 As medical technology operations and delivery become more globalized, it is often difficult for global medical technology manufacturers to determine whether interactions outside the United States are within the parameters of the code.
 The code of ethics is intended to govern medical technology manufacturer interactions with US HCPs, whether occurring inside or outside the United States.
 Accordingly, non-US employees who interact with US HCPs should be trained on the updated code of ethics.

 The updated AdvaMed guidance remains a strong resource for structuring legal compliance, business relationships and practices and its rollout now provides a well-timed opportunity for medical technology companies to review and update policies and procedures related to healthcare professionals.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, Katie McDermott, John Cosgriff, and Jonelle Saunders, or any of the following Morgan Lewis lawyers:
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, Katie McDermott, and John Cosgriff, or any of the following Morgan Lewis lawyers: